-- Pork Chops: bone-in pork chops for the most flavor and juiciest texture - if you use boneless pork loin chops, reduce the cooking time by a minute or two.
+- Pork Chops: Bone-in for the best flavor and juiciest texture.
+If using boneless pork loin chops, reduce cooking time by 1-2 minutes per side.

 What is piccata?